 When I first launched my freelance instructional design business back in 2013, I sent emails to former bosses and people I had worked with previously to let them know what I was doing and asked them to keep me in mind if they had any freelance instructional design work.
 That one email resulted in 4 clients.

-It’s also beneficial to let your friends and family know what you are doing.
+It’s also beneficial to market your freelance business to your friends and family.
 A few of them just might work for companies that use freelancers to augment staffing from time-to-time.
 A friend or family member can become a great referral source for you.

 Similar to the email I sent out to my professional contacts, I sent out an email to my friends and family announcing my new business.
 I asked them to keep me in mind if they came across any training & development freelance opportunities, and I asked a handful of them to introduce me to the person in their organization who leads the Training function.
 Some did.
 Some didn’t.